-- Gain awareness of writing as an author communicating to an audience; - Recognize the relationship of the content they consume to the writing they do; - Identify primary, secondary, and tertiary resources within the context of their research in a discipline and understand why those labels matter.
+- recognize the relationship of the content they consume to the writing they do; - identify primary, secondary, and tertiary resources within the context of their research in a discipline and understand why those labels matter.

 Make sure you have a firm understanding of the elements of a communication i.e., the communication process.
 You should be able to quickly match the six terms to their definitions.